agro23/WordCounter/README.md

   - EXPECTED OUTPUT: 12.

 * Use a for loop ending at the length of the "sentence" array to run through it word by word.
 Increment a counter for every time that a word in the array matches the key word.
 NOTE: Both the Key and Sentence Word will be rendered to upper case during the comparison.
-  - TESTING: If a string that includes the keyword a few random times where the counter should be equal to the number of keywords I enter to pass.:
+  TESTING: If a string that includes the keyword a few random times is entered the counter should be equal to the number of times the keywords is found to pass.:
   - EXPECTED INPUT: "Apples"
   - EXPECTED INPUT: "Apples, I hear, are a tasty fruit.
 Apples are like any fruit.
 I like apples."
   - EXPECTED OUTPUT: 3.

-* Tell the user with a sentence how many times the word has occurred in the sentence.
+* Tell the user with in a formatted sentence how many times their keyword has occurred in their sentence.
   - EXPECTED INPUT: "Apples"
   - EXPECTED INPUT: "Apples are a tasty fruit."
   - EXPECTED OUTPUT: "Apples occurred 1 time(s) in the sentence you provided."